 Hopefully we will turn a younger generation onto one of the most gifted performers, gracing the silver screen.
 Movies like Young Frankenstein, The Woman in Red, Silver Streak, Blazing Saddles, Willy Wonka and the Chocolate Factory and Haunted Honeymoon represent such a wide range of characters and story lines.
 In each of these, Gene Wilder took on the role and made it his own.
 Doing deep dives into these films, only looking at one minute of the movie at a time, is rewarding just on its own merits.
 But, along the way, we invite a wide variety of guests to join us on our Wilder Ride.
 The result is both informative and hysterical, leaving no stone unturned.
 Or, so we hope!

-We appreciate you taking time to visit our site and to learn a little more about us, our guests and our efforts to bring this project to life.
-It takes a lot of work, energy and time to bring each episode to life.
+We appreciate you taking time to visit our site and to learn a little more about us, our guests and our efforts to bring this podcast to life.
+It takes a lot of work, energy and time to produce each episode.
 But, as they say in theatre, it is all for naught if no one is in the audience.
 So, we thank you again for being out there and for listening.

-We feel like we cannot say it enough, so we will say it again — THANK YOU!
-Our aim is to do justice to the films and the memory of Gene Wilder and have a lot of fun along the way.
+We feel like we cannot say it enough, so we will say it one more time — THANK YOU!
+Our aim is to do justice to the films and the memory of Gene Wilder and have a lot of fun and even more laughs along the way.
 We really hope, it will be a wild ride that gets “Wilder” by the minute!
 And we hope to see you there along the way.